-- 1. Operations Handbook Provided to assist with guidance while the shelter is open.
-In the back of the handbook is contact information that may be needed during operation. - 2.
-Shelter location specific instructions This may be a special section within the provided copy of the handbook with specific instructions or "need to know" items relating to a particular facility such as building layout, maintenance procedures or other information pertaining to that facility. - 3.
-Emergency phone numbers Includes the phone numbers of the KCDEM Shelter Coordinator, KCHHD Shelter Coordinator, and the Site Manager.
-There may also be pertinent information about social services, taxi service or hospital facilities. - 4.
-Ink Pens - 5.
-Name tags Should be worn by all volunteers. - 6.
-Direction arrows and additional signage - 7.
-Log in sheets for guests and volunteers It is imperative that these two forms be filled out correctly and that the guidelines provided later in this handbook for these forms be followed. - 8.
-Flashlights - 9.
-Shelter Security Log This is also a very important part of the shelter record that should be kept according to guidelines provided later in this handbook. - 10.
-Claim Tickets The claim tickets are to ensure that guests receive their items when they check out in the morning.
-One part of the claim ticket should be given to the guest.
-The other part should be taped to the bag with the duct tape that has the guests name written on it.
-The ticket number should also be logged on the Shelter Guest Log-In Sheet next to the guest's name at sign in.
+- Operations Handbook Provided to assist with guidance while the shelter is open.
+In the back of the handbook is contact information that may be needed during operation. - Shelter location specific instructions This may be a special section within the provided copy of the handbook with specific instructions or "need to know" items relating to a particular facility such as building layout, maintenance procedures or other information pertaining to that facility. - Emergency phone numbers Includes the phone numbers of the KCDEM Shelter Coordinator, KCHHD Shelter Coordinator, and the Site Manager.
+There may also be pertinent information about social services, taxi service or hospital facilities.